MonoHelixLabs/fridge-rpi/fridge-api/README.md

 # Setup env for RESTful Fridge API

 ## About
-The code in this folder shows how to create a Fridge API that stands as a layer between various interfaces (such as a web page or an Alexa skill) and the backend.
+The code in this folder shows how to create a Fridge API that stands as a layer between the backend and interfaces such as a web page or an Alexa skill.

 ## Install required packages